tethys-ts/tethysts/sphinx/source/usage.rst

 All files/objects in S3 object storage are stored in buckets.
 You can think of these buckets as root folders housing data files.

-The data in those buckets are organised in three layers:
+The datasets in those buckets are organised in three layers:
-  - Datasets
+  - Dataset metadata
   - Stations
   - Results